Variational formula for the time-constant of first-passage percolation: Outline of Proof

-With a little manipulation of the DPP, we can obtain a discrete version of the stationary PDE in~\Eqref{eq:stationary-problem-pde}. \begin{prop} For all $x \in \Z^d$, there is a constant $C > 0$ (independent of $\e$ and $\w$) such that
+With a little manipulation of the DPP, we may view $\nu_{\e}(x)$ as satisfying a discrete HJB equation in stationary form. \begin{prop} For all $x \in \Z^d$, there is a constant $C > 0$ (independent of $\e$ and $\w$) such that

 where $\mathcal{H}$ is the discrete Hamiltonian~\Eqref{eq:discrete-hamiltonian-1}. \end{prop}